rarksy/MouseMacroCreator/README.md

 - Sets the mouse's position to a desired location on the screen
 Usage: `SetMousePos <x> <y>`

+## SetMousePosInterpolated
+- Sets the mouse's position to a desired location on the screen at a determined speed
+Usage: SetMousePosInterpolated <x> <y> <speed>
+> [!NOTE]
+> The lower the number entered for speed, the faster the mouse will reach the desired position.

 ## Sleep
 - Creates a delay before executing the next action
 Usage: `Sleep <number>`